Oklahoma teachers strike for higher pay, education funding

 There has been a surge of teacher coalitions nationwide striking and rallying to demand more money in recent months.

 Hundreds of teachers in Kentucky called in sick in April to protest last-minute changes to their pension system.
-Later, thousands descended upon the state Capitol in Frankfurt to rally for additional education funding.
+And thousands have descended upon the state Capitol in Frankfurt to rally for additional education funding multiple times this month.

 West Virginia teachers went on strike for two weeks earlier this year until Republican Gov. Jim Justice signed a bill that included a 5 percent pay increase.